A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Proofs of the main results

 \subsection{A geometric Jacquet-Langlands correspondence}

-Let us stating a precise version of Theorem \ref{JLtheorem} \begin{Thm} \begin{enumerate}[label=(\arabic*)] \item Let $\pi$ be a cohomological cuspidal automorphic representation of $\gsp_4$ that is not an irrelevant Yoshida lift such that $\pi_p$ is ramified and $K(p)$-spherical.
+Let us start by stating a precise version of Theorem \ref{JLtheorem}: \begin{Thm} \begin{enumerate}[label=(\arabic*)] \item Let $\pi$ be a cohomological cuspidal automorphic representation of $\gsp_4$ that is not an irrelevant Yoshida lift and such that $\pi_p$ is ramified and $K(p)$-spherical.
 Then there is a cuspidal automorphic representation $\sigma$ of $G$ such that $\pi_v \cong \sigma_v$ for finite places $v \not=p$, such that $\sigma_p$ is $K_2(p)$-spherical and with $\sigma_{\infty}$ determined by $\pi_{\infty}$.
 Moreover, $\sigma$ occurs with multiplicity one in the cuspidal spectrum of $G$.
-Conversely, a given cuspidal automorphic representation $\sigma$ of $G$ comes from such a $\pi$ if $\sigma_{\infty}$ has weight $k>0,j>3$. \item Let $k \ge 0, j \ge 3$ and let $N$ be an integer such that $p$ divides $N$ precisely once, then there is an injective map
+Conversely, a given cuspidal automorphic representation $\sigma$ of $G$ comes from such a $\pi$ if $\sigma_{\infty}$ has weight $k>0,j>3$. \item Let $k \ge 0, j \ge 3$ and let $N$ be a squarefree integer such that $p \mid N$, then there is an injective map

 equivariant for the prime-to-$p$ Hecke operators, which proves Conjecture \ref{Conj1}.
 For $k>0, j>3$ the image consists precisely of algebraic modular forms that are not weakly-endoscopic. \item Let $k \ge 0, j \ge 3$ and $N=p$ be prime, then there is an injective lift